As seen in:

 Actually, one in two recruiters won’t open your medical receptionist resume if there’s no cover letter attached.

-(Shockingly, only half of the candidates write cover letters in 2019!)
+(Shockingly, only half of the candidates write cover letters still!)

 Easy math, right?
 Writing an application letter doubles your chances of getting hired.